Gilgamech/website/www/2021/October.md

 ### Lui'ha

 - Female [Kenku](https://forgottenrealms.fandom.com/wiki/Kenku) whose only care in the world is to be airborne.
 - Her name is actually a tune played by an enchanted ocarina that was found with her.
-Kind Richard sings the word "Lui'ha" when he sings the tune that is her name, and so she generally answers to the name as well.
+Kind Richard sings the word 'Lui'ha' when he sings the tune that is her name, and so she generally answers to the name as well.
 - Hasn't met another Kenku.
 - Very high intelligence and willpower.
 - Master of hangglider combat - escapes off ledges and circle around, flying kicks, dropping light items.